 How to save money on credit cards and loans

-The average unsecured debt for UK households reached £4,163 in November 2023, according to the Money Charity, so if you have a number of credit card and loan payments they may be taking up a considerable portion of your monthly budget.
+The average unsecured debt for UK households reached £4,279 in June 2024, according to The Money Charity, so if you have a number of credit card and loan payments they may be taking up a considerable portion of your monthly budget.
 Below we share some money-saving tips but additional tips to help you clear your credit card, loan or overdraft can be found in our article, 'How to save money on credit card and loan payments'.

 How to save money on your energy bills